 Julien Baker grew up in Tennessee, attending Church and learning on her father’s guitar.
-She played in Star Killer and Forrister, before she recorded demos that didn’t fit her band.
+She played in bands namd Star Killer and Forrister, before she recorded demos that didn’t fit her band.
 Barely 20, these demos became Sprained Ankle, a remarkably stark debut album.
 She continued with 2017’s Turn Out The Lights, before returning to college to complete her degree.
-She’s also part of the trio boygenius with Phoebe Bridgers and Lucy Dacus.
+She’s also part of the trio Boygenius with Phoebe Bridgers and Lucy Dacus.

 Julien Baker Album Reviews

 Baker was a member of the band Forrister when she recorded a solo EP of songs that didn’t fit her band.
 Using her friend’s free studio time, she recorded demos, and she travelled to Richmond, Virginia, to record sparse versions of her songs.
 The songs were recorded quickly and released on Bandcamp as an EP – ‘Vessels’ and ‘Brittle Boned’ were added to the record later.
 While the arrangements are low-key, Baker’s songs often deal with big issues like addiction and faith.
 The stark sound works for Baker’s heartfelt songs, making them rawer and more poignant.